Ainhum: Prevention

 Wearing shoes to protect barefoot trauma has shown decrease in incidence in ainhum.
 Congenital pseudoainhum cannot be prevented and can lead to serious birth defects.

 Treatment

 Incisions across the groove turned out to be ineffective.
 Excision of the groove followed by z-plasty could relieve pain and prevent autoamputation in Grade I and Grade II lesions.
 Grade III lesions are treated with disarticulating the metatarsophalangeal joint.
 This also relieves pain, and all patients have a useful and stable foot.
 Intralesional injection of corticosteroids is also helpful.

 Epidemiology

-Ainhum predominantly affects black people, living in West Africa, South America and India.
-In Nigeria it is a common disease with an incidence of 1.7 per thousand.
-In tropical and subtropical climates, its incidence has been reported as between 0.015 percent and 2.0 percent of the population.
-Up to now only a few cases had been reported in Europe.
-Ainhum usually affects people between 20 and 50 years.
+Ainhum is an extremely rare disease with prevalence reported between 0.015% and 2.2% of the population.
+Ainhum occurs worldwide, but is most common in people of sub-Saharan African origin.
+It is more common in men than in women (2:1) between 20 and 50 years of age.
 The average age is about thirty-eight.
 The youngest recorded patient was seven years old.
-It is more common in men than in women (2:1), and is often familial.
+Ainhum is often familial.